garylirocks/quickrefs/azure-key-vault.markdown

 ## Keys

   - Such as asymmetric master key of Microsoft Azure RMS, SQL Server TDE (Transparent Data Encryption), CLE.
-  - Once created or added to a key vault, your app **NEVER** has direct access to the keys
+  - Once generated or imported to a key vault, your app **NEVER** has direct access to the private keys, public keys could be retrieved
   - A key pair could be used for operations like: encryption/decryption, signing/verifying, wrapkey/unwrapkey
   - Can be single instanced or be versioned (primary and secondary keys)
   - There are hardware-protected and software-protected keys.